 Until now we only prove that $\kappa$ is always positive.
 Whether the evolution equation of $\kappa$ is degenerate or not as $t\rightarrow +\infty$ is still unknown.
-In fact, the existence of uniformly lower positive bound of the curvature plays an essential role in the study of asymptotic behavior of the evolving curve.
-We leave this part to the next section.
+In fact, the existence of a uniformly lower positive bound of the curvature plays an essential role in the study of asymptotic behavior of the evolving curve.
+We leave the proof to the next section.